alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v4/06_conclusions.md

 - **Feature Interactions**: Combinations such as previous campaign success × call engagement added complementary predictive power.

+!!! warning "Binning Numerical Features"
+    Splitting numerical features into bins may not improve performance for tree-based models.
+However, this app is implemented following a factory pattern, so new models based on regression or other approaches can easily take advantage of it.
+The implementation is already in place and ready to be used for such models.

 ## Key Takeaways

 The move from 1,427 to 1170 shows feature engineering can make a difference in competition performance.
 However, the **smaller gains** afterward **highlight how challenging optimization becomes** at higher performance levels.
 The **model’s performance remained consistent across different validation methods**, including k-fold cross-validation, which suggests that the engineered features captured predictive signals rather than overfitting to noise.